CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

     - CRC counters (`crc`)
     - Layer 1 received byte counters (`l1-rx-byte`).
 The byte count includes layer 1<span class="a-tooltip">[IPG](## "Interpacket Gap")</span> bytes.
     - Layer 1 transmitted byte counters (`l1-tx-byte`).
 The byte count includes layer 1<span class="a-tooltip">[IPG](## "Interpacket Gap")</span> bytes.
-- The packet and buffer histogram can monitor the following packet types:
-  - The total number of packets, good packets, dropped packets, and the ingress queue and egress queue (`packet-all`).
+- The packet and buffer histogram can monitor all, good and dropped packets, and the ingress and egress queue occupancy.
-  - The total number of packets, good packets, and dropped packets (`packet-extended`)
-  - The total number of packets and good packets (`packet`)
-  - Queue occupancy for the ingress and egress queue (`buffer`)
 - You can enable up to two counter histogram counter types for each physical interface.
 The counter histogram does not support bonds or virtual interfaces.
 - The default minimum boundary size is 960 bytes.
 Adding this number to the size of the histogram produces the maximum boundary size.
 These values represent the range of queue lengths for each bin.
+The packet and buffer histogram does not use these settings.
 - The default value for the sampling time is 1024 nanoseconds.
+For the packet and buffer histogram, the default interval is 1 second.

 {{%notice note%}}
 When you configure minimum boundary and histogram sizes, Cumulus Linux rounds down the configured byte value to the nearest multiple of the switch ASIC cell size before programming it into hardware.
 The cell size is a fixed number of bytes on each switching ASIC: